pawelgrzybek/pawelgrzybek.com/content/posts/2024-02-29-top-picks-2024-february/index.md

 ---
 title: "Top picks — 2024 February"
-summary: ""
+summary: "Interop 2024, React Server Components and upcoming updates to new version of React core, LLRT runtime from AWS team, URLs decoding demystified, colour spaces, Apple is killing PWAs, the state of JS bloat in 2024 and more!"
 ---

-Hey all.
-Do you know anyone who celebrates a birthday on 29th of February?
+Welcome to this edition of top picks published on the leap day.
+Another one like that in four years!
+Do you know anyone who celebrates a birthday today?
+Sick!
+Happy birthday to them all 🎉

+Although it is the shortest month of the year, the list of resources published on the web this past month is long, intense and full of controversy (thanks Apple).
+Enjoy!

 - - -